outsinre/outsinre.github.com/_posts/2018-04-21-docker-newbie.md

 1. We modified container layer storage.
 Use *diff* to check details.
 2. Visit the Nginx container page again.
-3. *commit* records modification as new image layer.
+3. *commit* records modification as a new layer and create a new image.

    Avoid *commit* command as miscellaneous operations (garbage) are recorded either.
-As discussed in "Data Share" section, we can make use of Volume, Bind Mount, or tmpfs.
+As discussed in "Data Share" section, we can make use of Volume, Bind Mount, or tmpfs, or resort to 'Build Image by Dockerfile' section below.
 4. To verify the new image:

    ```bash